Register to get access to free programming courses with interactive exercises

 • cursor-none

-Starting with Bootstrap 5 all utilities are generated automatically.
-To this end, the necessary values are added to the variable $utilities.
+Starting with Bootstrap 5, all utilities are generated automatically.
+To this end, we have the necessary values for the variable $utilities.
 After compiling all the source files, the utilities will appear in the main CSS file.
-To get a better idea of how utilities are generated, it’s worth taking a look at the existing utilities.scss.
-It contains all the utilities that are generated by _Bootstrap by default.
-As an example, let’s look at how the justify-content utility was created:
+To get a better idea, it’s worth looking at the existing utilities.scss.
+It contains all the utilities that Bootstrap generates by default.
+As an example, let’s look at the justify-content utility:

 "justify-content": (